Heegaard Floer homology and maximal twisting numbers: Introduction

 Ozsv\'ath and Szab\'o defined the graded maps $F^\circ$ induced by 4-dimensional $\Spin^c$-cobordisms in \cite{OSz-negative}, and they immediately appeared as a tool of primary importance in low dimensional topology considering the number of their applications.
 In the full path setting, the 4-manifold is the plumbing $P_\Gamma$ given by the graph, while the $\Spin^c$-structure can be identified with the characteristic vector $V\in\text{Char}(\Gamma)$ corresponding to its first Chern class $c_1(\mathfrak u)\in H^2(P_\Gamma;\Z)$, as the manifold is simply connected, and $\s=\mathfrak u\lvert_{Y_\Gamma}$.
 The true value of the full path algorithm is that it gives a practical method to not only identify $HF^-(Y_\Gamma)$ up to isomorphism, but also to determine precisely when two characteristic vectors $V_1$ and $V_2$ satisfy $F^-_{P_\Gamma,\mathfrak u_1}(1)=F^-_{P_\Gamma,\mathfrak u_2}(1)$; in practical terms, the full path defines an equivalence relation on the set of characteristic vectors, whose quotient set is precisely $HF^-(Y_\Gamma)$.
 Ozsv\'ath and Szab\'o showed in \cite[Theorem 1.2]{OSz-fullpath} that this correspondence holds also when we consider Heegaard Floer homology with integral coefficients, but in this paper we work with $\F$ the field with two elements.

 Later on, the full path has been extensively studied by N\'emethi \cite{Nemethi}.
 He introduced the family of almost-rational graphs, whose precise definition is given in Section \ref{section:two}, generalising the one in \cite{OSz-fullpath}; N\'emethi proved that the full path, called computational sequence in his terminology, still recovers $HF^-(Y_\Gamma)$.
-The work of N\'emethi found many application in algebraic geometry; more specifically, in the study of singularities, see \cite{Nemethi}.
+The work of N\'emethi found many applications in algebraic geometry; more specifically, in the study of singularities, see \cite{Nemethi}.
 An example is given by the characterisation of rational singularities as the ones whose resolution is a Heegaard Floer $L$-space, a property which is read from the Heegaard Floer groups and is, in this case, combinatorial thanks to the full path.

-N\'emethi \cite{Nemethi} used the full path as the starting point to define lattice cohomology: a purely combinatorial invariant of a 3-manifold, defined from any plumbing tree, which recently has been showed by Zemke \cite{Zemke} to coincide with Heegaard Floer homology.
+N\'emethi \cite{Nemethi} used the full path as the starting point to define lattice cohomology: a purely combinatorial invariant of a 3-manifold, defined from any plumbing tree, which has recently been shown by Zemke \cite{Zemke} to coincide with Heegaard Floer homology.

 It is important to note that the isomorphism given in the proof is not just an extension of the one in \cite[Theorem 1.2]{OSz-fullpath}, but it required a general version of the link surgery formula in Heegaard Floer.
 The fact that, once the assumption of the graph being almost-rational is dropped, the equivalence classes given by the full path cannot span the whole $HF^-$ can already be seen from the simple example in Figure \ref{235}.
 The reason is that any graph representing $-\Sigma(2,3,5)$ gives a plumbing with positive $b_2^+$, while the manifold is an $L$-space (it is the only such Brieskorn sphere); Heegaard Floer cobordism maps have a restricted behaviour when the second positive Betti number is non-zero: the image of $F^-$ is necessarily a torsion class \cite{OSz-negative}.
 Note that by definition $L$-spaces have zero torsion in $HF^-$.